CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module CON.3 Data backup concept.md

 2 measures
 -----------

-In the following, specific implementation notes are listed in the "Data backup concept" section.
+In the following, specific implementation instructions are listed in the "Data backup concept" section.

 ### 2.1 Basic measures